cmcoon/LabData/README.md

 CTGData is class in the making which will support data anysis for cll titer glow assay.

-Goal si o expand beyond just plate data and integrate with graphpad for graph construction.
+Goal is to expand beyond just plate data and integrate with graphpad for graph construction.
+Also working on GUi and excel output methods.